pypa/cibuildwheel/docs/options.md

 | Option name | Description
 |---|---
 | `create_args` | Space-separated strings, which are passed to the container engine on the command line when it's creating the container.
 If you want to include spaces inside a parameter, use shell-style quoting.
 | `disable_host_mount` | By default, cibuildwheel will mount the root of the host filesystem as a volume at `/host` in the container.
-If this is undesirable, pass `true` to this option.
+To disable the host mount, pass `true` to this option.

 !!! tip